garrandall/popular-music-data/tracks/sauce-it-up-lil-uzi-vert.md

 Everyday I'm ballin', so you know I'm scorin' (Ball)
-I feel so important, my pockets enormous (Enormous) These niggas keep hatin', this is their last warning Met that girl last night, ooh, fucked her through the morning I don't know no girl I'm sorry (Ayy), hangup, girl, don't call me (Call) No, no, you will not have me caught up all up on Maury (Hello) Cash shower (Cash shower), make it rain, no game, Atari
+I feel so important, my pockets enormous (Enormous) These niggas keep hatin', this is their last warning Met that girl last night, oh fucked her through the morning I don't know no girl I'm sorry (Ayy), hangup, girl, don't call me (Call) No, no, you will not have me caught up all up on Maury (Hello) Cash shower (Cash shower), make it rain, no game, Atari